 Wilson Chowdhry Chairman of the British Pakistani Christian Association, said:

 "Zafar Bhatti has now been incarcerated for nearly five years for a crime he ostensibly did not commit.
 He is being convicted for a text message on a phone that was not his in a crime that for all intents and purposes was fabricated to remove him from his role as a Pastor.

 "That unjust draconian laws can be used in this fashion to wreak havoc on the lives of Christians and other minorities in Pakistan is a disgrace for the nation of Pakistan.

 "When even judges 'wash their hands' of the law as was enacted in the case of Ghazala Khan a co-defendant in this awful trial, it clearly expresses the dubious nature on these man-made laws that have no place in protecting a divine faith.

 Mrs Nawab Bibi is seeking help towards her daily living costs.
-Since the arrest of her husband who was the main bread winner Mrs Bibi has struggled to make ends meet and has been forced to have her children live with her grandparents as she cannot afford to keep them.
+Since the arrest of her husband who was the main bread winner Mrs Bibi has struggled to make ends meet.
 Nawab Bibi is required to remain at a home near her husband so she can continue to meet him and challenge for his freedom.
-Her eldest daughters were placed into arranged marriages at very young ages to relive the family of their expenses.
 She is surviving on very meagre handouts and BPCA would like to commit £150 per month to help Mrs Bibi, while she continues the battle to free her husband.
-The money will be used to help her with rent, travel to courts and to meet her children and to support the education of her younger children.
+The money will be used to help her with rent, and travel to courts.
 If you would like to donate please (click here)